semuconsulting/pyubx2/README.md

 This is an independent project and we have no affiliation whatsoever with u-blox.

-**FYI** There are companion libraries which handle standard NMEA 0183 &copy; and RTCM3 &copy; GNSS/GPS messages.
+**FYI** `pyubx2` utilises the following companion libraries, which handle standard NMEA 0183 &copy; and RTCM3 &copy; GNSS/GPS messages.

 - [pynmeagps](http://github.com/semuconsulting/pynmeagps)
 - [pyrtcm](http://github.com/semuconsulting/pyrtcm)